paperpointer/editor/README.md

 Start it via 'PaperServer.java.
 Example connection in 'PaperClient.java.

 ##Editor
-Simple demo editor showing basic usages of 6DOF manipulator.
+Simple demo editor is showing basic usages of 6DOF manipulator.
 Starts via DDDEditor.java

 ###Fast start
 You need to have: